mouyang2001/mouyang2001/README.md

 ### Hi there 👋

-I'm an aspiring software developer 👨‍💻 currently in my 2nd year studying Software Engineering 👷‍♂️ at the Univeristy of Auckland 🎓.
+I'm an aspiring Software Developer 👨‍💻 currently in my 2nd year studying Software Engineering 👷‍♂️ at the Univeristy of Auckland 🎓.

 Please visit my 🔗 [portfolio](https://mouyang2001.github.io/portfolio/) website to learn more about me 🕵️‍♂️.